Last Updated: February 5, 2025

 Early Life and Career Beginnings

-Judd Asher Nelson was born in 1959 in Portland, Maine to a Jewish family.
-He has two sisters, Julie and Eve.
+Judd Asher Nelson was born on November 28, 1959, in Portland, Maine.
+He comes from a Jewish family, and he has two sisters, Julie and Eve.
 His mother, Merle, was a court mediator and former member of the Maine House of Representatives, while his father, Leonard, was a corporate attorney and the first Jewish president of the Portland Symphony Orchestra.
 During his childhood, Nelson attended Waynflete School in Portland, as well as St. Paul's School in Concord, New Hampshire.
-Later, he enrolled at Haverford College in Pennsylvania, but dropped out his sophomore year.
-Afterward, he moved to Manhattan, where he studied acting under legendary acting teacher Stella Adler.
+Later, he enrolled at Haverford College in Pennsylvania but dropped out during his sophomore year.
+Afterward, Judd moved to Manhattan, where he studied acting under legendary acting teacher Stella Adler.

 The Brat Pack and 1980s Movie Stardom